nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-walkthrough.md

                 From       nginx-plus-ingress  100.00%       196ms  160ms  75ms  6
 ```

-You can also view the Grafana dashboard, which provides additional statistics on your application, by following the [Monitor your application in Grafana]( {{< ref "/tutorials/kic/deploy-with-kic.md#monitor-your-application-in-grafana" >}} ) section of our Expose an Application with NGINX Plus Ingress Controller guide.
+You can also view the Grafana dashboard, which provides additional statistics on your application, by following the [Monitor your application in Grafana]( {{< ref "/tutorials/kic/deploy-with-kic.md#monitor-your-application-in-grafana" >}} ) section of our Expose an Application with NGINX Ingress Controller guide.